Philipp2211/A2019-Bot-Kurzarbeitergeld-Short-Time-Allowance/README.md

 ## Input Data
 Required input file:
-Excel file filled with all required employee data
+Excel file filled with all required employee data (Template "Kug_Liste_updated.xlsx" in this repository)

 If you need to correct a Kug payroll list that has already been submitted, you must correct this manually in the existing payroll list.
 If employees use the factor procedure, these employees should also be listed in the Excel file, and columns 7-10 should be added manually to the saved PDF after the bot has finished.
 Please note that employees who are registered under a different company number in the DEUEV notification must be entered manually in column 2.
 Please do not enter them in the Excel template.